 It is a small- to medium-sized tree, 7 to 15 m (23 to 50 ft) tall, with a straight trunk up to 40 cm (1.3 ft) in diameter supporting a densely leafy pyramidal crown.
 The bark is dark brown, lightly flaking and when wounded exudes a sticky yellow latex.

 The flowers are small, four-petaled, white with erect stamens and either perfect (with both female and male parts) or male.
-They are borne singly or in groups of up to twenty arising at nodes along the branches and come into bloom from winter to spring, which coincides with the dry season in its native range.
+They are borne singly or in groups of up to twenty arising at nodes along the branches and come into bloom from winter to spring, coinciding with the dry season in its native range.

 The name Achachairu comes from the indigenous GuaranÃ language and means 'honey kiss'.
-Each year in December, in the city of Santa Cruz de la Sierra, in Bolivia and at the height of Achachairu season, a festival is held to honour the fruit harvest and the markets and streets are packed with vendors selling the fruit.
+Each year in December, in the city of Santa Cruz de la Sierra, in Bolivia and at the height of Achachairu season, a festival is held to honour the fruit harvest, with the markets and streets packed with vendors selling the fruit.

-Newly planted seedlings need light shade for the first few years to prevent sun-scorching and it is common practice to plant them under a fast-growing, short-lived perennial such as Banana.
+Newly planted seedlings need light shade for the first few years to prevent sun-scorching and it is common practice to plant them under a fast-growing, short-lived perennial such as Banana (Musa acuminata).
 Seedling trees start bearing fruit when about five to ten years old and mature trees produce from five hundred to a few thousand fruit per year, depending on the size of the tree and the growing conditions.

 This website is provided for general information only.
 Iplantz makes no statements, representations or warranties as to the accuracy or completeness of the content of this website and does not accept any liability to you or any other person for the information which is provided or referred to on this website.